lTheMightyMl/Jozve/Jozve.md

 ### 8.2.
 Optimization benefits
 In this section we discussed key benefits of looking at AI problems as optimization problems.
 ### 8.3.
 Classes of optimization problems
+There are many classes of optimization problems but here we classify problems by focusing on two dimensions:
+* constrained vs. unconstrained
+* convex vs. nonconvex
 ### 8.4.
 Constrained vs. Unconstrained
 ### 8.5.
 How difficult is real-valued optimization?
 ### 8.6.
 Convexity